wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat platform designed for communities, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!
+Flyzoo is a chat platform designed for communities, shops, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!

-Build your community with group chats and private conversations.
-Help your members and customers with live support chat.
+Build your community around group chats and help your members and customers with live support chat.

 Start your 14-day free trial now!